Scybin/scyboard/README.md

 In addition, here are some specific notes for the scyboard:
 - There will be slight differences in the assembly process due to the different components used, but the overall steps will be similar.
-- Solder the MCU jumper pads on the *opposite* side of the PCB where the MCU wis mounted.
+- Solder the MCU jumper pads on the *same* (top) side of the PCB where the MCU wis mounted.
-- Solder the JST battery connector jumpper pads on the *same* side of the PCB where the MCU is mounted.
+- Solder the JST battery connector jumpper pads on the *opposite* (back) side of the PCB where the MCU is mounted.

 <a name="firmware"></a>
 ## 💾 Firmware